spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 After an EKS cluster is created, only the AWS credentials that created the cluster can access it.
 This is problematic as you may not have the credentials Jenkins used to create the cluster.

 Thus you can specify a comma delimited list of IAM users who will be given full admin rights on the cluster.

-If no users are specified, the aws-auth config map is not updated.

 ## Kubernetes Cluster Autoscaler install